Skip to main content

-Here's a fan-submitted copy of a historic ad in the San Mateo Times newspaper.
-It advertises the grand opening of Macy's Hillsdale and is dated Thursday November 18, 1954.
-The ad shows their other locations in San Francisco, Richmond, and San Rafael.
+Here's a fan-submitted copy of an ad in the San Mateo Times.
+It advertises the grand opening of Macy's Hillsdale on November 18, 1954.

 I love the artist's rendering, without the mall and with what looks like a field in the background.
 One can only picture what that may have been like.
 And free parking for over 12,000 cars!